jorgEVOplasmids/MDR_ISs/README.md

 This repository summarizes the code developed for the work **"Plasmids promote antimicrobial resistance through Insertion Sequence-mediated gene inactivation"**.

+*The sequences generated for the development of this project can be found under the Bioproject ID PRJNA1294581.*

 ## Statistical analyses

 ### Phenotypic resistant mutation rate analysis